patrick-12sigma/physiophile.github.io/_posts/2017-11-12-Papers_Notes_CNN.md

   - The model is applied densely at multiple locations, with a constant stride but different scales, but the input patch is always fixed-sized.
   - The predicted mask is binarized with a global threshold (0.1 or 0.2 for different datasets).
   - The accuracy of the model is benchmarked on the metric of IoU, for mask and for bounding boxes.
 Note that the model is not trained directly on the accuracy.
-- [tidbits] selective search uses superpixel merging for region proposal.
+- Tidbits selective search uses superpixel merging for region proposal.
 See [review by Hosang et al](https://arxiv.org/abs/1502.05082).

 ### SharpMask
 - [Learning to Refine Object Segments](https://arxiv.org/abs/1603.08695)